signmotion/color_name/README.md

 Identifies the value of a color by name and vice versa.
 Knows over 900 color names.
 The easy-to-use and well-tested library.
+Feel free to use it in your projects.

 ## Usage